mlitre/Deep-Cure-Learning-/README.md

 ## How to run code

 Before running any files please install all requirements by running the command `pip install -r deep_cure_learning/requirements.txt`.
-Each agent python file can be run to update their respective agent's model.
+Each agent python file can be run to train their respective agent's model.
 However, to get the comparison between models of our environment, please run the `comparison.py` file.
 This will create a table with the metrics of performance as explained in our report.